tagtart1/ribbity/README.md

 ## Short Description

 Introducing Ribbity, a full stack Twitter-inspired project built with TypeScript, React, Firebase, and Vanilla CSS.
-Designed to be fully responsive on all devices, Ribbity offers an alternate design with various unique features.
+Designed to be fully responsive on all devices, Ribbity offers a slgith alternate design with various unique features.
 Users can create accounts, customize profiles, and engage with others by creating, liking, sharing, and replying to Ribbits (tweets).
 Obtain a free green checkmark through the Ribbity Green tab as well.
-[Addition Features below](https://github.com/tagtart1/ribbity/#features-)
+[Additional Features below](https://github.com/tagtart1/ribbity/#features-)

 ## 🔴 Demo

 [Live Demo](https://tweety-3dd86.web.app/) available.
 Click 'Live Demo' to view it.
+IF you wanna get quick full access to the app to demo, click 'Sign up' and create a quick account with random creditials or sign inwith Google

 ## Showcase 🌟